ejeschke/ginga/doc/manual/customizing.rst

     disable_plugins = "Zoom,Compose"

-Some essential plugins, like ``Info``, cannot be disabled (i.e., attempt to disable them would have no effect).
+Some plugins, like ``Operations``, when disabled, may result in inconvenient GUI experience.

 ==============================
 Making a Custom Startup Script